jmervine/httperfrb-grapher/README.md

 ### WARNING

-The gem for this has been yank as it isn't working.
-It was designed to queue off of "Connection lifetime = ", which is avaiable in a specific installation of httperf I have been using that wasn't set up by me.
-However, I'm starting to think that this installation was hacked to include this output.
-Most standard installations that I've tested this code with fail, because this string isn't output.
-So I may have to abandon this effort.

 You can use this with my version of [httperf](https://github.com/rubyops/httperf), which adds the necessary output. *This is very experimental, so use at your own risk.*

-Additionally, [httperfrb](http://github.com/rubyops/httperfrb) has the supporting parsing code removed from master, you'll need to build your gem from the [grapher_handler branch](https://github.com/rubyops/httperfrb/tree/grapher_handler).
-I intend to update httperfrb, to automagically parse "Connection lifetime =" if it's there and work all nice without it.

 If your verbose output contains the following type of output, this will work for you: